jasper-zheng/nn_terrain/src/instructions/05-record-latents.md

 The `nn.terrain.record` object is a recorder that record multichannel signal as dictionary dataset.
 The recorded dictionary can be used to [build a latent terrain](../build-terrain).

-The video tutorial covers building a terrain in a 3D control space, for an autoencoder ([music2latent](https://github.com/jasper-zheng/music2latent-scripted.git))
+The video tutorial covers building a terrain in a 3D control space, for an autoencoder ([music2latent](https://github.com/jasper-zheng/music2latent-scripted.git)).
+The exported `music2latent.ts` can be found

 ## Synopsis